The Only Cold Calling Script You Need for Software Sales

 Out with the old, in with the new, right?

-Creating a feedback loop is essential in evolving your cold calling scripts.
-Your SDRs will come to learn what resonates with your prospects over time.
+Creating a feedback loop is essential for evolving your cold calling scripts.
+Over time, your sales reps will learn what resonates with your prospects.

 They’ll tell you what people love, what people hate, what to cut and what to add more of.
 Never underestimate the power of your feedback loop.

 Honestly, the prospect doesn’t care about your brand-new features.
-Do not use this as your main value proposition.
+Don’t use them as your main value proposition.

 Don’t ask close-ended questions